geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[01:06:48](https://www.youtube.com/watch?v=_mJIF112c5k&t=4008)]
-I'll look into how the action center is killing it if it's the beam thing.
+I'll look into how the action center is killing it if it's the BEAM thing.

 ##### **Nimlgen** [[01:06:56](https://www.youtube.com/watch?v=_mJIF112c5k&t=4016)]
 But either way, short term, let's just move that kill script from red and I'll put it on that.
 Okay.
 Anything else worth mentioning?
 We cover everything.
 Oh, you want to talk about your app?
 Is it ready?
 Oh, the LLM app?
 Yeah.
 Yeah.